torbennehmer/hacs-e3dc/README.md

 testing until I can get the integration accepted to HA core (no timeline for that, sorry).

-The integration installed via HACS will register itself as `e3dcgit`, so that it stays separated from any attempt to merge it into HA core, where it'll have a different name.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA